Christianity is changing.

-29. When you pray out loud in a circle, don’t preach your theology while you’re “praying”… Actually talk to God and lead others to talk to Him with you.
+29. When you pray out loud in a circle, don’t preach your theology while you’re “praying”… Actually talk to God, and share with others in the conversation.

 30. Stop saying you want more community while “investing” 10 hours a day in the fake communities of social media.